Travel vaccinations

 Health risks vary from one region to another.
 Over time new outbreaks may occur and new vaccines may become available.

-Your doctor will consider factors such as:
+Your doctor will consider:

 - your age